barrybecker4/world-conflict/README.md

 World Conflict
 ================

+A multi-player, online, Risk-like strategy game.

-A risk-based strategy game originally created for [JS13k 2014](http://js13kgames.com/) by Jakub Wasilewski.
-This project modifies that code in order to support multiplayer online games using Google App Script.
+The original version was created for [JS13k 2014](http://js13kgames.com/) by Jakub Wasilewski.
+This project modifies that code in order to support multi-player online games using [Google Apps Script](https://developers.google.com/apps-script) (GAS).
+GAS is essentially Javascript which runs on a server.

 **Play the [Google Apps Script version](https://script.google.com/macros/s/AKfycbxM8hi7pTwGz5TwrYummeqWnpnKAa6SWEDCfIBAPK8TBjImVS8/exec)**